 Succulent roots must be able to drain.
-Otherwise, the plant will die if the roots are moist all the time.
+Otherwise, the plant will die if the roots are always moist.
 Fill the pot with succulent soil mix.
 Regular potting soil is too rich and holds too much moisture for succulents, so be sure to use well-draining soil so that the water can drain properly.

 Heat and Light

 Succulents like to be warm and dry, and they love the light.
 So if you live someplace dark and gloomy most of the winter, ensure that you have some lights on for these plants, even if they are near a window.
-Be careful, however, not to place them near windows that get too much sun.
+However, be careful not to place them near windows with too much sun.
 While succulents can handle cold weather and lack of sun for periods, the light and warmth make them happiest.

 Water and Routine Care

 Succulents do not need a ton of water to survive, but they must be adequately watered.
 They have shallow roots that should dry between each watering.
 They will absorb the water they need, and the rest can drain out of the bottom if there is a hole in the container.
 Because of this, emphasize watering them thoroughly as opposed to frequently.
-Note that if you overwater them, they will plump up and look healthy before turning sick.
+If you overwater them, they will plump up and look healthy before becoming sick.

-All succulents will grow to larger sizes and will need to be repotted from time to time.
+All succulents will grow to larger sizes and must be repotted from time to time.
 Be sure not to crowd the plants in pots.